fbpic/fbpic/docs/source/how_to_run.rst

     export NUMBA_NUM_THREADS=1
     python fbpic_script.py

-   It can also happen that alternative threading backend is selected by Numba during installation.
+   It can also happen that an alternative threading backend is selected by Numba during installation.
 It is therefore sometimes required to set ``OMP_NUM_THREADS`` in addition to (or instead of) ``MKL_NUM_THREADS``.